Man Ray: Paris

 Man Ray was represented in the first Surrealist exhibition with Jean Arp, Giorgio de Chirico, Max Ernst, Georges Malkine, André Masson, Joan Miró, and Pablo Picasso at the Galerie Pierre in Paris in 1925.
-Important works from this time were a metronome with an eye, originally titled Object to Be Destroyed, and the Violon d'Ingres, a photograph of Kiki de Montparnasse styled after the painter/musician Ingres.
+Important works from this time were a metronome with an eye, originally titled Object to Be Destroyed, and the Violon d'Ingres, a photograph of Kiki de Montparnasse with f-holes superimposed on her back, inspired by Jean-Auguste-Dominique Ingres.
 Violon d'Ingres is a popular example of how Man Ray could juxtapose disparate elements in his photography to generate meaning.

 Man Ray directed a number of influential avant-garde short films, known as Cinéma Pur.
 He directed Le Retour à la Raison (2 mins, 1923); Emak-Bakia (16 mins, 1926); L'Étoile de Mer (15 mins, 1928); and Les Mystères du Château de Dé (27 mins, 1929).
 Man Ray also assisted Marcel Duchamp with the cinematography of his film Anemic Cinema (1926), and Ray personally manned the camera on Fernand Léger's Ballet Mécanique (1924).
 In René Clair's film Entr'acte (1924), Man Ray appeared in a brief scene playing chess with Duchamp.
 Duchamp, Man Ray, and Francis Picabia were all friends and collaborators, connected by their experimental, entertaining, and innovative art.

 Hollywood

 The Second World War forced Man Ray to return to the United States.
 He lived in Los Angeles from 1940 to 1951, where he focused his creative energy on painting.
 One of his residences was the Chateau des Fleurs, another was Villa Elaine Apartments, both in Hollywood.
 A few days after arriving in Los Angeles, he met Juliet Browner, a first-generation American of Romanian-Jewish lineage.
 She was a trained dancer who studied dance with Martha Graham, and an experienced artists' model.
 They married in 1946 in a double wedding with their friends Max Ernst and Dorothea Tanning; Browner took the name "Juliet Man Ray".
 They were also close friends with Black Dahlia suspect George Hodel and his second wife Dorothy Harvey (also known as Dorero).
-George Hodel’s son Steve Hodel even proposes that the staging of the murder was an homage to Man Ray’s surrealist creations.
+George Hodel's son Steve Hodel even proposes that the staging of the murder was an homage to Man Ray's surrealist creations.
 In 1948 Ray had a solo exhibition at the Copley Galleries in Beverly Hills, which brought together a wide array of work and featured his newly painted canvases of the Shakespearean Equations series.